-- The Study and Examination Code: regulates everything regarding the rights and duties of students. - The Standards of Conduct and Discipline Code: defines the standards of behavior at AAU and its fundamental values, and outlines disciplinary procedures and penalties including those for harassment and misconduct. - The Scholarship Code: sets rules for student scholarships. - Financial Code defines fees and tuition.
+- The Study and Examination Code: regulates everything regarding rights and duties of students. - The Standards of Conduct and Discipline Code: defines standards of behavior, AAU's fundamental values and outlines disciplinary procedures and penalties, including harassment and misconduct. - Policy on Relationships, Sexual Misconduct, Discrimination and Harassment: sets rules and expectations regarding relationships. - The Scholarship Code: sets rules for student scholarships. - Financial Code defines fees and tuition.